xtuc/docs/your-first-agent.md

 We will be going through the implementation of a basic agent for Byte Arena.

-While your agent can be coded in whatever programming language you like, this section will teach you to implement one in JavaScript.
+While your agent can be coded in whatever programming language you like, this section will show you to implement one in JavaScript.

 # Prerequisite